acowls/atlassian-kubernetes/jira-servicedesk/readme.md

 This is modified from the good work of https://github.com/Bonn93/atlassian-kubernetes

+Notes on dcoker from Atlassian: https://hub.docker.com/r/atlassian/jira-servicedesk
+Note: the Jira application runs as the user jira, with a UID and GID of 2001.

 The k8s objects have been split into several files, this helps with troubleshooting as it makes identifcation of failures in each file more apparent.

 A example envs.yml file has been provided, this contains nearly all configurable options and tweaks.
 Feel free to extend this further by using Ansible {{}} jinja format.